jestjs/jest/website/versioned_docs/version-27.1/Configuration.md

 Default: `[]`

 A list of paths to modules that run some code to configure or set up the testing environment.
 Each setupFile will be run once per test file.
-Since every test runs in its own environment, these scripts will be executed in the testing environment immediately before executing the test code itself.
+Since every test runs in its own environment, these scripts will be executed in the testing environment before executing [`setupFilesAfterEnv`](#setupfilesafterenv-array) and before the test code itself.

-It's also worth noting that `setupFiles` will execute _before_ [`setupFilesAfterEnv`](#setupfilesafterenv-array).

 ### `setupFilesAfterEnv` \[array]

 Default: `[]`

 A list of paths to modules that run some code to configure or set up the testing framework before each test file in the suite is executed.
-Since [`setupFiles`](#setupfiles-array) executes before the test framework is installed in the environment, this script file presents you the opportunity of running some code immediately after the test framework has been installed in the environment.
+Since [`setupFiles`](#setupfiles-array) executes before the test framework is installed in the environment, this script file presents you the opportunity of running some code immediately after the test framework has been installed in the environment but before the test code itself.

 If you want a path to be [relative to the root directory of your project](#rootdir-string), please include `<rootDir>` inside a path's string, like `"<rootDir>/a-configs-folder"`.